ossf/security-baseline/cmd/template.md

 ## Overview

-The Open Source Project Security (OSPS) Baseline is a set of security controls that projects should meet to be considered secure.
+The Open Source Project Security (OSPS) Baseline is a set of security criteria that projects should meet to demonstrate a strong security posture.
 The controls are organized by maturity level and category.
 In the detailed subsections you will find the control, rationale, and details notes.